lets-getitnow/ai_go_explain/4_nmf_parts/README.md

 ## Overview

-This step takes the channel-averaged activations from step 3 and uses NMF to decompose them into a smaller number of meaningful components (parts).
+This step takes the channel-averaged activations from step 3 and uses NMF to decompose them into a smaller number of meaningful parts.
 Each part represents a pattern in the neural network's internal representation that might correspond to Go concepts like ladders, atari, eyes, etc.

 ## Requirements